-- Participates in blood fluidity and iron storage for the synthesis of red blood cells
+- Participates in the fluidity of the blood and the storage of iron for the synthesis of red blood cells

-- The liver also manages the 𝐬𝐮𝐫𝐩𝐥𝐮𝐬 𝐝𝐞 𝐠𝐥𝐮𝐜𝐨𝐬𝐞 in the blood.
-It plays an important role in the balance of blood sugar.
-It stores carbohydrates around place, participating in 𝐥'𝐚𝐜𝐜𝐮𝐦𝐮𝐥𝐚𝐭𝐢𝐨𝐧 𝐝𝐞 𝐠𝐫𝐚𝐬 𝐚𝐛𝐝𝐨𝐦𝐢𝐧𝐚𝐥.
-He also releases them as needed..
+- It is also the liver that manages the 𝐬𝐮𝐫𝐩𝐥𝐮𝐬 𝐝𝐞 𝐠𝐥𝐮𝐜𝐨𝐬𝐞 in the blood.
+It plays an important role in balancing blood sugar.
+It stores carbs around place, participating in It also releases them as needed.

-The gall bladder , too, is an organ related to digestion which is greatly underestimated.⠀⠀⠀⠀⠀⠀⠀⠀⠀
+The gallbladder , too, is an organ related to digestion that is greatly underestimated.⠀⠀⠀⠀⠀⠀⠀⠀⠀

-It is often recognized by the problem of `` liver stone '', gallstones or cholelithiasis, terms that all have the same meaning, that is to say the formation of small crystals in the gallbladder. ⠀⠀⠀⠀⠀⠀⠀⠀⠀
+It is often recognized under the problem of ''stone in the liver'', cholelithiasis or cholelithiasis, terms which all have the same meaning, that is to say the formation of small crystals in the gallbladder.⠀⠀⠀⠀⠀⠀⠀⠀⠀

-Advanced symptoms are known to be extremely painful: a sharp pain in the pit of the stomach or under the ribs on the right side that can radiate to the right shoulder.
-A warning sign may be recurrent nausea and / or vomiting.⠀⠀⠀⠀
+Advanced symptoms are known to be extremely painful: a sharp pain in the pit of the stomach or under the ribs on the right side which may radiate to the right shoulder.
+A warning sign may be recurrent nausea and/or vomiting.⠀⠀⠀⠀

-- A diet rich in carbohydrates, sugars and refined foods, fast food, saturated fat, frying, breadcrumbs, .....
+- A diet rich in carbohydrates, sugars and refined foods, fast food, saturated fat, fried foods, breadcrumbs, .....

 - Not drinking enough water